The WATCh Tool: Wheelchair Outcomes Assessment Tool for Children

 Development of the WATCh tool

+For full information about how we developed the WATCh tool, please read our summary report.
 The WATCh development project was funded as part of an NHS England research programme to develop patient-centred outcome measures (PCOMs) for use with children and young people.
 Our aim was to develop a PCOM for NHS paediatric wheelchair and posture services.
 Over 60,000 children are registered with NHS wheelchair services in England, so identifying and addressing the outcomes of most importance to these users could help services to maximise the benefits achievable within available resources.
 None of the outcome measures currently in use among rehabilitation specialists are believed to fully meet the needs of wheelchair and posture service provision in the UK in identifying the outcomes of importance for children and young people.

 The project team comprised researchers from Bangor University’s Centre for Health Economics and Medicines Evaluation (CHEME), and staff from the Shropshire Wheelchair and Posture Service, Shropshire Clinical Commissioning Group, and Telford and Wrekin Clinical Commissioning Group.
 Additional input was gained from service users and parents/carers.
 A questionnaire survey was sent to young wheelchair users (<18years) and their parents to explore the importance of a range of pre-defined outcomes and to identify novel outcomes.
 Subsequent face-to-face interviews further explored survey responses and uncovered novel outcomes.